 Mexico enjoys a tropical and temperate climate.
-The South American country is crossed by the Tropic of Cancer which divides two different weather regions.
+The South American country is crossed by the Tropic of Cancer, that divides two different weather regions.
 It is cooler north of the twenty-fourth parallel and warmer and more stable in the South.

 The Mexican coasts are hugely affected by hurricanes during summer and fall.
 The average temperature in Mexico is of approximately 20ºC (68ºF).